-- Managers can edit or delete their own and their direct reports' goals.
+- Managers can edit or delete their own and direct reports' goals.

-- Employees can edit or delete goals that they are the owner of.
+- Employees can edit or delete goals that they own.

 - Anyone can update a public goal that they're an owner of.

-- Only employees that have viewing access to private goals can make updates on them (owner, manager of owner + their managers, Admin).
+- Only employees that have viewing access to private goals can make updates on them (if they are the owner, manager of owner + their managers, or Admin).

 8. Using Goal tags

-- You sort your goals by assigning a level to them under the "Priority" checkbox (P1-P5) depending on the importance of that particular outcome.
-This label allows your goals to be listed in order of priority when you view them on your You page=
+You can sort your goals by assigning a level of importance to them under the "Priority" checkbox (P1-P5).
+This label allows your goals to be listed in order of priority when you view them on your "You" page.

-- Admins also have the ability to export all Company goals which will give a list of public and private goals with the following fields:
+Admins also have the ability to export all goals which will provide a list of public and private goals with the following fields:

 - Goal Name